sstromberg/personal-eleventy-site/README.md

 ```
 my_site_11ty/
 ├── content/          # Actual stuff (copy, blog posts)
 ├── _includes/        # Extensible template files
 ├── _data/            # Some metadata?
-Need to see what else is expected here
+Need to review some more examples to see what's suposed to be here
 ├── public/           # Static assets (CSS, JS, images) rendered as-is
 ├── _site/            # Generated output when site is built -- not in repo
 ├── eleventy.config.js # Eleventy configuration -- a bunch of complexity I abstracted away(let the Copilot write)